 While recovering, here are a few ways to ease common side effects:

-- Swelling at the surgery site.
-Avoid heavy lifting and strenuous activity for 7 to 10 days.
+- Swelling at the surgery site: Avoid heavy lifting and strenuous activity until the swelling goes down.

 According to Be The Match, some donors find it more painful than they thought it would be.
-But others find it less painful than they expected.
+However, others find it less painful than they expected.

-Your doctor might prescribe a pain reliever when you leave the hospital.
-You can also try over-the-counter medication.
+A doctor might prescribe a pain reliever when you leave the hospital.
+You can also try over-the-counter pain relief medication.
 Aches and pains shouldn’t last more than a few weeks.
-If they do, contact your doctor.
+If they do, you may want to contact a doctor.

 In theory, you can donate many times since your body can replace lost bone marrow.
 But just because you register as a donor doesn’t mean you’ll get matched with a recipient.